SMTG-Bham/surfaxe/docs/command_line_examples.rst

 **surfaxe-potential**: Reads the local electrostatic potential file and plots the planar and macroscopic averages normal to the surface (inspired by PlanarAverage.py in
 `Keith Butler's Macrodensity code <https://www.github.com/WMD-group/macrodensity>`_.
-Currently only the VASP LOCPOT file is supported as iput.
+Currently only the VASP LOCPOT file is supported as input.

 Example: :mod:`surfaxe-potential -l LOCPOT -v 11.5` produces a plot assuming a lattice vector of 11.5 Angstroms and saves the plot data to a csv file.